Bepoadewale/FlaskApp/README.md

 What is Running Here

-The CloudFormation stack will create:
+The GitHub Actions workflow and CloudFormation stack will create:
 1. ECS Cluster
 2. ECS Service
 3. VPC